Is a Correction Looming Ahead for Agenus Inc. (AGEN)

 B. Riley FBR, on the other hand, stated in their research note that they expect to see AGEN reach a price target of $6.
 The rating they have provided for AGEN stocks is “Buy” according to the report published on November 19th, 2019.

-Volatility was left at 6.52%, however, over the last 30 days, the volatility rate increased by 6.70%, as shares surge +5.61% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -20.20% lower at present.
+Volatility was left at 6.43%, however, over the last 30 days, the volatility rate increased by 7.47%, as shares sank -5.90% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -22.31% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AGEN starting from AGENUS INC, who purchase 1,400,000 shares at the price of $12.00 back on Oct 19.
-After this action, AGENUS INC now owns 20,881,000 shares of Agenus Inc., valued at $16,800,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AGEN starting from O’Day Steven J, who sale 38,679 shares at the price of $3.06 back on Jan 06.
+After this action, O’Day Steven J now owns 61,321 shares of Agenus Inc., valued at $118,346 using the latest closing price.

 Stock Fundamentals for AGEN